The Commonplace

 0.06

 Estimated interaction coefficients indicate AI capital positively drives physical capital accumulation (AI → physical capital positive effect).
-Firm Productivity positive medium physical capital stock / accumulation
+Firm Productivity positive physical capital stock / accumulation

 n=8